facebookresearch/ParlAI/docs/source/tutorial_docker.md

 (if you have Docker dashboard installed, you can configure this via `Preferences` setting).
 Depending on what you want to do, this may not be enough.
 For example, most likely the default setting will not include the GPU resources you may need;
-so, if you are inside the terminal of the image from the command abover, trying `python -c 'import torch;print(torch.cuda.is_available())'` will return `False`, regardless of the number of GPUs you have on your machine.
+so, if you are inside the terminal of the image from the command above, trying `python -c 'import torch;print(torch.cuda.is_available())'` will return `False`, regardless of the number of GPUs you have on your machine.

 The solution is to add extra resources (eg, RAM, GPU etc.) to your runtime environment.